RoshiniUdayaKumar/Cell-Characterization-using-Spectre/README.md

 Notes on writing the files:

+1.cell.spi file:

-1.The cell.spi file is the standard cell description file which is written in the spectre format.
+It is the standard cell description file which is written in the spectre format.

 The cell under consideration is written as a sub-circuit defining the inputs and outputs.